dmos62/personal-financial-growth-simulator/README.md

 ## How It Works

-The simulator uses Geometric Brownian Motion (GBM), a common model for stock prices, to generate possible personal worth paths.
-It then runs many of these simulated paths using Monte Carlo simulations (MCS) to account for randomness.
-Based on your inputs (initial investment, monthly contributions, return, volatility, inflation), it shows potential outcomes, visualizing the uncertainty.
+The simulator uses Geometric Brownian Motion (GBM) and Monte Carlo simulations (MCS) to generate potential personal worth paths.
+It approximates the effects of both investment volatility and inflation volatility.